ohodovaniuk/parsephonenumbers/README.md

 git clone https://github.com/ohodovaniuk1/parsephonenumbers.git
 ```

 Once the download is complete you need to install the dependancies required to run the API.
-Run the below command.
+Use the below command.

 ```
 npm install